Review: "Swampsong" the 3rd Studio Album by the Awesome Finnish Melodic Death Metal Band Kalmah

 The melodic song Bird of Ill Omen is about a man that takes a ride on this bird that flies through the air spreading nothing but pessimism into the minds of the poor and those that have been affected by the decline of the economy in many nations.
 It is important to emphasize that we must have hope if we are to make our circumstances better.

 The song called Doubtful About it All is a song that describes what happens when governments around the world use surveillance to keep track of what their citizens are doing as these people are spied upon, never really having the freedom that they think they have.
 Once again, Kalmah’s melodies are impressive.
-Then Tordah, the best song of the album comes and this is a song about an alcoholic who knows that he will eventually succumb to his problem but he is willing to take his place at the bottom with his buddies.
-The song has one of the most impressive riffing that I have heard in my life!

 The song called Bird of Ill Omen